destenson/iMemoized/README.md

 Additionally, the class methods are usually ignored, but they can be memoized by passing `includeClassMethods` as true.

-CAUTION: Use the `keyProperty` with care.
-Supporting the memoization of function calls that have objects in their argument lists can cause unexpected results.
-The memoizer has no way to know what, if any, properties are used as part of the function logic.
-If the function logic uses property values that may change between function calls, then memoization should should not be applied to the function.
-Once again, for safety, not specifying `keyProperty` will result in calls that always evaluate the original function when objects are passed as arguments.

 The memozied methods or functions also have their own method, `flush`, which can be used to clear the memo cache, e.g.: `func.flush()`